-Annual Statistics is an yearly publication that covers movements in the death row population in India as well as political and legal developments in the administration of the death penalty and the criminal justice system.
+Annual Statistics covers movements in the death row population in India as well as political and legal developments in the administration of the death penalty and the criminal justice system.
+The latest report covering 2024 is now available as an open-access publication.

 Prisons, Courts & Legal Aid